-Some of the common plants that can be planted as oxygenators in your pond are—
+Some of the conventional plants that can be planted as oxygenators in your pond are—

 Giant Vals—It is also known as Valisneria giganteanand has long dark green leaves.
 These plants are ideal for ponds and can grow up to 4-5 feet in length.
 They act as shelter and hiding spots for small fishes and are good oxygenators.

-Foxtail/ Hornwort—Hornwort is a beautiful plant that remains submersed is water.
-It is generally a free floating plant and can sometimes get attached to the bottom of the pond.
+Foxtail/ Hornwort—Hornwort is a beautiful plant that remains submerged in water.
+It is a free-floating plant and can sometimes get attached to the bottom of the pond.
 These plants help in cleaning the water and keeping it free from algae.

 Canadian Pondweed-- It is also known as American Waterweed and is a perennial aquatic plant.
 It is a submerged plant that can grow up to 5- 12 cm long.
 It has thick leaves arranged in a whorl on the stem.
 The flowering period ranges from May to September month.

-Hottonia Palustris—The common name for this plant is Water Violet and it is considered to be a very good oxygenator.
+Hottonia Palustris—The common name for this plant is Water Violet, and it is considered to be a very good oxygenator.
 It remains submerged in water and produces flowers from May to June.
-The flowers are white to violet in color and they are really attractive.
+The flowers are white to violet in color, and they are beautiful.
 The leaves of this plant are dense and bushy which provides cover for fishes.

-These are some of the common water plants that can be found in nurseries.
+These are some of the conventional water plants that can be found in nurseries.
 You can plant them in your pond to provide a natural habitat for the fishes and ducks.